mozilla/bigquery-backfill/backfill/2020-03-30-gcs-error/README.md

   * Based on a dry run, the job is expected to scan 1.42362 TB
 * Run deduplication into `moz-fx-data-backfill-31`
   * Runtime of 37 minutes
-* Run `validation.sh` to check table counts before and after de-duplication
+* Run `validate.sh` to check table counts before and after de-duplication
   * Copy `validation.table_counts` into `moz-fx-data-shared-prod:analysis.bug1625560_table_counts`
   * It is difficult to decouple dupes from within errors vs dupes within production tables, but overall the de-deuplication rate is low enough (0.1%)